astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

 [Back to Top](#Week-9)

 - Go to AWS Route 53 console
-- Select and edit the exiting primary A record pointing to your website via the ALB
+- Select and edit the existing primary A record pointing to your website via the ALB
 - Change **Routing policy:** to Failover
 - **Failover record type:** Primary
 - Make sure **Evaluate target health** is enabled